 Our web application allows to visualise, query and explore triplestores separately for each pilot project of ModRef but also together by using the LOD (Linked Open Data) of ModRef.
 The web application provides, for each project and for the LOD of ModRef, a service to visualise triplestores data under three forms but also provides a service to query triplestores by using either "general query forms" or "Endpoint Sparql".
-Hence, as results to a query, the LOD allows to retrieve various information (statue, tablet) coming from different triplestores (see Figure 13).
+Hence, as results to a query, the LOD allows to retrieve various information (statue, tablet) coming from different triplestores (see Figure 8).
 Several Sparql queries have been executed to validate data migration and a list of queries samples is provided with the web application.
-We have developped our own web application "Endpoint Sparql" and we also provide a Virtuoso "Endpoint Sparql" (Virtuoso is a software that allows to create an instance of "Endpoint Sparql") [25].
+We have developped our own web application "Endpoint Sparql" and we also provide a Virtuoso "Endpoint Sparql" (Virtuoso is a software that allows to create an instance of "Endpoint Sparql") [23].

-Note that the notion of exploiting triplestores refers to notions of querying and exploring semantic graphs.
+Note that, the notion of exploiting triplestores refers to notions of querying and exploring semantic graphs.
 Hence, querying triplestores is executing Sparql queries that are pre-defined (general query forms) or free (Endpoint Sparql) whereas exploring triplestores is a kind of querying only performed through "Endpoint Sparql" for it allows to discover various paths in a semantic graph towards a given data.
-Actually, different paths can lead to the same information inside a graph (by the use of various notions: shortcut, refinement, inheritance/entailment, inverse) even if those paths are not always all filled.
-We can then write Sparql queries to discover if different paths that lead to terminal nodes associated to values.
+Actually, different paths can lead to the same information inside a graph (by the use of various notions: shortcut, refinement, entailment, inverse) even if those paths are not always all filled.
+We can then write Sparql queries to discover if different paths that lead to a given data exist or write queries to know paths that lead to terminal nodes associated to values.
 Exploring is then very important to master a specific triplestore.